Virginia Breath Test

-To administer the breath test, the officer will ask the driver to blow into a plastic tube that is attached to a hand-held device.
-The officer will then ask the driver to stop blowing.
-At this point, the results will either be provided on a screen or on a printout.
+To administer the preliminary breath test, the officer will ask the driver to blow into a plastic tube that is attached to a hand-held device.
+The officer will then tell the driver to stop blowing.
+At this point, the results will be provided either on a screen or printout.

-If you took a breath test in Virginia and your BAC was .08 percent or higher, you should immediately hire an experienced DUI defense attorney to represent you.
-Typically, if a breath test is admitted into evidence at court and not argued against, you will lose the case.
-A good attorney will put effort into attacking the test results.
-He or she may try to find problems or flaws with the way the test was given to have it excluded from your trial.
+If you took a breath test in Virginia, you should immediately hire an experienced DUI defense attorney to represent you.
+Typically, if a breath test is admitted into evidence and not refuted, you will lose the case.
+A good attorney will attack the test results.
+By finding problems or flaws with the test thereby excluding the test from your trial.

 Michael C. Tillotson is a certified Intoxilyzer 5000 operator.
 He also has his own Intoxilyzer 5000 machine and an Intoxilyzer S-D5, which he uses to conduct experiments for his clients.